gini/gini-pay-bank-sdk-android/ginipaybank/src/doc/source/capture-features.rst

 The returned extractions in the ``DigitalInvoiceFragmentListener.onPayInvoice()`` are updated to include the user's
 modifications:

-* ``amountToPay`` in the specific extractions is updated to contain the sum of the selected line items' prices,
+* ``amountToPay`` in the specific extractions is updated to contain the sum of the selected line items' prices.
-* the line items in the compound extractions are also updated according to the user's modifications.
+* The line items in the compound extractions are also updated according to the user's modifications.

 You should show the ``DigitalInvoiceFragment`` when the ``AnalysisFragmentListener.onExtractionsAvailable()`` is called and you have validated the compound extractions using the